50 Summer Activities for Kids

 - Make old fashioned mud pies with dirt and water.
 Encourage your kids to get creative!

-Well I hope this list gives you some great ideas for fun things to do at home with your kids this summer.
-Also make sure to pin it so you can come back to it later! xo
+Well I hope this list of 50 easy summer activities for kids gives you some great ideas for fun things to do at home with your kids this summer.
+Also, make sure to pin it so you can come back to it later! xo